espocrm/documentation/administration/apache-server-configuration.md

 </Directory>
 ```

-Afterward, run this command in a terminal:
+You need to change */PATH_TO_ESPO/* to the full path to your EspoCRM inctance, e.g. *'/var/www/html/'*.

+Afterward, restart apache:

 ```
 sudo service apache2 restart
 ```

-### 3. Add RewriteBase path
+### 3. Add RewriteBase path (not needed in most cases)

 Open the file `/ESPOCRM_DIRECTORY/api/v1/.htaccess` and replace the following line: